-- More than 280 former Atlantic Coast Conference football players were listed on NFL rosters prior to Week 1 of the 2023-24 NFL season.
-All 14 ACC schools were represented with Clemson leading the way with 42 former players. - A total of 283 former ACC standouts were on the NFL's active roster, physically unable to perform lists and practice squads, with 213 players on active 53-man rosters. - Following Clemson's conference-best 42 players, Miami ranks second with 30 players, while Pitt and Virginia Tech each have 27 players in the NFL.
-A Clemson Tiger can be found on 22 of the NFL's 32 teams.
+More than 280 former ACC football players were listed on NFL rosters prior to Week 1 of the 2023-24 NFL season.
+All 14 ACC schools were represented with Clemson leading the way with 42 former players.

+■ A total of 283 former ACC standouts were on the NFL's active roster, physically unable to perform lists and practice squads, with 213 players on active 53-man rosters.

+■ Following Clemson's conference-best 42 players, Miami ranks second with 30 players, while Pitt and Virginia Tech each have 27 players in the NFL.